cklb/pymoskito/docs/tutorial/test_controller.rst

 Feel free to experiment with the settings and see, if the control loop reacts the way you would have predicted.

+Keep in mind that the controller is implemented static.
+The control law does not adapt to changes in the model parameters due to the linearized model used to calculate the controller gain.